 A customer success professional, on the other hand, would do the training themselves.
 From implementation and onboarding to expansion and renewal, customer success managers help solve customer problems.
 And that means they need a wider skill set and access to more resources.

-Much of this knowledge is gained on the job, but it still requires that professionals have a deep understanding, not only of their own product or service, but also of their customer, how they use it, and how it can help them succeed in their field.
+Despite the many emerging customer success courses & certifications, much of the knowledge is still gained on the job.
+That still means professionals need to have a deep understanding, not only of their own product or service, but also of their customer, how they use it, and how it can help them succeed in their field.
 They also need to be in close contact with other teams so they can get help fast if they need it.

 Again, this is why customer success managers often have a much smaller client pool than account managers.